Get free access to

 1) The maximum assessment base was abolished as of January 1st, 2017 only for health insurance; for social insurance it was increased to 7-times the average wage in Slovakia.
 The minimum assessment base for the employee and the employer is not defined and; for the sole entrepreneur it is EUR 605.50 starting January 1, 2023.

 2) The contribution is voluntary.

 Corporate income tax is levied at a rate of 21%.
-This is the final tax burden on corporate profits in some cases because dividends paid out of profits derived from January 1st, 2017 are not taxed in the hands of shareholder if the shareholders are corporate and based in other than non-contracting state.
+However, since January 1st, 2021, taxpayers with taxable revenues not exceeding EUR 49,790 per tax period (note: in 2020 the threshold was EUR 100,000) are entitled to apply reduced tax rate of 15%.
+This is the final tax burden on 2023 corporate profits in some cases because dividends paid out of 2023 profits are not taxed in the hands of shareholder if the shareholders are corporate and based in other than non-cooperating state.

 Withholding tax of 19% is levied on income from participation certificates, certain debentures, vouchers and investment coupons; and interest from bank deposits and current accounts in general.
 Withholding tax of 7% shall apply to dividends paid out from profits derived from January 1st, 2017 by domestic companies to individual shareholders.